spring-media/terraform-provider-awsmt/docs/data-sources/awsmt_live_source.md

 * `arn` - The ARN of the channel.
 * `creation_time` - The timestamp of when the channel was created.
-* `last_modified_time` - The timestamp of when the channel was last modified.
-* `tags` - Key-value mapping of resource tags.

-### `http_package_configurations` - (Required)
-A list of HTTP package configuration parameters for this Live Source.
+* `http_package_configurations` - A list of HTTP package configuration parameters for this Live Source.
   * `path` - (Required) The relative path to the URL for this Live Source.
 This is combined with the http_configuration_url specified in the SourceLocation to form a valid URL.
   * `source_group` - (Required) The name of the source group.
 This has to match one of the source groups specified in the channel.
   * `type` - (Required) the streaming protocol for this package configuration.
 Can be Either 'HLS' or 'DASH'.
+* `last_modified_time` - The timestamp of when the channel was last modified.
+* `tags` - Key-value mapping of resource tags.